 One of the most common reasons for urinary complications in the veterinary world are urinary crystals.
 But it's not just important to note that crystals are present.
 Microscopic analysis determines which crystals are in the urine, and that can alter the plan of action for treatment and prevention.

 Some common causes of crystals include improper diet, toxicity, dehydration, and underlying disease.
 Treatment might include antibiotics, fluid therapy, medication, or more aggressive means such as urinary catheters or surgery.
+If your cat or dog is experiencing frequent urination or is having trouble urinating, it's time for a trip to the vet to get to the bottom of what's going on.

 The most common urinary crystal, struvites look like rectangular glass prisms under the microscope.
 Bacterial infections in the urinary tract can accumulate enough to cause struvite crystals.
 An overload of struvites commonly results in bladder stones.